cfengine/documentation/guide/introduction/networking.markdown

 not.
 Policy files should be considered public, and any leakage should not reveal secret information.

+**Note:** Connections from the cf-agent to cf-serverd do not persist beyond a single agent run.
+Connections may be re-initialized for each bundle that uses a remote connection.

 ### Protocol Classic

 Encryption for Enterprise is symmetric AES 256 bit in CBC mode, using